 With a steep $550 annual fee, it’s right to ask, “Is the Chase Sapphire Reserve® worth it?” before applying.
-You may also be asking this question if you’re an existing Sapphire member that’s re-evaluating their credit card portfolio to make sure you have the best travel credit cards.
+You may also be asking this question if you’re an existing Sapphire member who’s re-evaluating their credit card portfolio to make sure you have one of the most recommended travel credit cards.

 Is The Chase Sapphire Reserve Worth It?
 What is the Chase Sapphire Reserve Best For?